How To Eat Ice Cream and Still Lose Weight

 1. Quit giving food your power!
 If you want a treat, then CHOOSE to have a treat with no shame and no guilt.
 Own your choices so that they don’t own you.

 2. If you want a treat but don't want it to throw a wrench in your regimen, choose healthy, nutritious, and low calorie foods for meals and snacks all day long.
 You can also amp up your workout to burn a couple extra calories too.
 Remember, there are consequences to your choices and you have the control to even it out with your food choices and fitness activity for the rest of that day.
 By being smart, you can have the best of both worlds...
-You can have your cake and eat it too!
+You can have your cake (or ice cream) and eat it too!

 *The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content in this article is for general information purposes only.
 I am not a doctor, nor am I a dietitian.
 Talk to your physician before making any changes in your diet or exercise regimen.
 The information found in this article is from various sources which include, but are not limited to, the sites listed above.
 I encourage you to do your own research and talk with your physician before making any changes in diet or exercise.
 What has worked for me may not work for you.
 This information in this article or on this website should never replace or serve as medical advice.